vojor/GionVim/README.md

 - Terminal enter nvim, plugin will automatically install.

 - After the plugin installation is completed, use the `checkhealth ` command in neovim to check for any errors.
-Note: Due to the use of lazy loading in many plugins, to complete the configuration check, all plugins need to be started.

 ## Introduction to Important Plugins